The Low-Energy Effective Theory of Axions and ALPs: Renormalization-group evolution to the weak scale

 Pulling out one factor of $\alpha_i$ in the definitions of the ALP couplings to gauge fields in (\ref{Leff}) ensures that the Wilson coefficients $c_{VV}$ are scale independent (at least up to two-loop order in gauge couplings), i.e.\

 For the QCD coefficient $c_{GG}$ this follows from the explicit calculations performed in \cite{Chetyrkin:1998mw}, and an analogous statement holds for $c_{WW}$ and $c_{BB}$.
 This is different from the case of a scalar (CP-even) field coupled to two gauge fields, in which the corresponding couplings exhibit a non-trivial RG evolution starting at two-loop order \cite{Inami:1982xt,Grinstein:1988wz}.
-We have checked explicitly that the one-loop diagrams involving the scalar Higgs doublet shown in Figure~\ref{fig:Higgsloops} do not give rise to a scale dependence of the coefficients $c_{WW}$ and $c_{BB}$ either.
+We have checked explicitly that the one-loop diagrams involving the scalar Higgs doublet do not give rise to a scale dependence of the coefficients $c_{WW}$ and $c_{BB}$ either.
+The contributions from these graphs are absorbed by the renormalization of the gauge couplings.